|

 is acting "normal" or not.

-Even if we never are able to build a dinosaur
+Even if we never are able to build a dinosaur from

-DNA to see how it has changed though the ages.
+how it has changed though the ages.

 And who knows?
 If we can get past all these obstacles

 perhaps we can someday build a dinosaur.
-Meanwhile, until we
+Meanwhile, until we do,

-do, we'll have to be satisfied with watching them in the movies.
+we'll have to be satisfied with watching them in the movies.

 Amber may turn out not to be the only potential